cert-manager/website/content/docs/installation/configuring-components.md

   UseCertificateRequestBasicConstraints: true
 ```

-> NOTE: This is included as an example only and not intended to be used as default settings.
+> **Note:** This is included as an example only and not intended to be used as default settings.

 ### Webhook configuration file